Whitelisting ContentKing monitoring on Cloudflare

 Example: one of our crawl IP address ranges is

-For more information about Cloudflare’s IP Access Rules you can also refer to Cloudflare’s support documentation on this matter.
+For more information about Cloudflare’s IP Access Rules you can also refer to (opens in a new tab) on this matter.

 In case of any questions don’t hesitate to contact us!